-The purpose of these learning activities is to maximize student experience online with local cultures.
+The purpose of these learning activities is to maximize student learning from authentic cross-cultural experiences they have online.
 They should learn about themselves as cultural beings as they learn about and from their conversation partners about the “other” culture.
-This also develops their resilience, their ability to emotionally process harmful/demeaning perceptions of their own culture.
+This also develops their intercultural awareness.

 - Creating mini challenges (Suitable) based on the assessment framework (Buckeye Badges) to both validate and gamify the learning.

 - Eliciting frequent reflection prompts (Suitable, Qualtrics), integrated into the learning as students co-constructed knowledge with their professor and student peers in Turkey.

 - Scaffolding the learning by starting with communication skills, and build upon those in the team project.
 Students are required to demonstrate perspective-taking through-out.